pjotrp/blastxmlparser/README.md

 * Parse BLAST XML
 * Filter output
-* Generate FASTA, JSON, YAML, RDF, HTML, tabular output etc.
+* Generate FASTA, JSON, YAML, RDF, JSON-LD, HTML, csv, tabular output etc.

 Rather than loading everything in memory, XML is parsed by BLAST query (Iteration).
 Not only has this the advantage of low memory use, it also shows